kshitijrajsharma/horizournal/src/content/blog/radar-image-tutorial.md

   image:
     src: 'https://github.com/user-attachments/assets/ae9f987c-15c7-46be-89fd-5d06e49fce28'
 ---
-The goal of this tutorial is to share my experience and steps I followed when I tried to work with Sentinel-1 Radar Data to findout the displacement caused by the earthquake in Nepal.
+The goal of this tutorial is to share my experience and steps I followed when I tried to work with Sentinel-1 Radar Data to estimate the displacement caused by the earthquake in Nepal.

 ## Table of Contents